Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Introduction

 \section{Introduction}

-Over the last decade, virtual and augmented reality (VR/AR) communities have benefited from developments in computer hardware, graphics, and imaging science.
-To date, some modern head-mounted displays (HMDs) have already become available for reasonable prices for everyday usage.
-Furthermore, eye-tracking sensors have become either directly integrated into these HMDs (e.g., HTC Vive Pro Eye\footnote{\url{https://vr-compare.com/headset/htcviveproeye}, Last access 05/03/2023}) or are available as low-cost add-ons (e.g., Pupil Labs' eye-tracker add-on~\cite{pupillabs_addon_opensource_paper}).
-Since eye movements are related to human cognition, visual attention, and perception, the information on where users look at a certain point in time can be used to help users in various ways such as providing them with adaptive support during their tasks in VR, increasing their engagement, or improving the usability of the VR applications.
-At the same time, in the area of VR and HMDs, there is also a lot of room for improvement such as enhancing display resolutions, increasing realism, or preventing cybersickness, and gaze information can potentially be utilized to mitigate some of these technical issues.
+Over the last decade, virtual, augmented, and mixed reality (VR/AR/MR) communities have benefited from advancements in computer hardware, graphics, and imaging science.
+To date, some modern head-mounted displays (HMDs) have become available at reasonable prices for everyday use.
+Furthermore, eye-tracking sensors have become either directly integrated into these HMDs (e.g., HTC Vive Pro Eye~\cite{vrcompare_htcviveproeye} or are available as low-cost add-ons (e.g., Pupil Labs~\cite{pupillabs_addon_opensource_paper}).
+Since eye movements are related to human cognition, visual attention, and perception, the information on where users look can be beneficial to them in various ways, such as providing adaptive support in VR, increasing their engagement, or enhancing the usability of VR applications.
+At the same time, there is also considerable room for technical improvements, such as enhancing display resolutions, increasing realism, or preventing cybersickness, in which gaze information may be helpful.

-It was foreseen by NVIDIA in 2017 that VR was approximately 20 years away from resolutions similar to human eyes~\cite{nvidia_estimate_VR}.
-With such technical developments and a wider range of usage, it is likely that future HMDs may become mobile devices like today's mobile phones, tablets, or smartwatches.
-However, as these devices are situated on the heads of users and have close proximity to the eyes of the users, apart from user-supporting functionalities, they might be perceived as privacy-invasive by users due to the fact that a lot of sensitive attributes about users such as genders, sexual preferences, and personal identities, can be extracted using eye movements~\cite{Liebling2014}.
-From a privacy perspective, this information should be protected or the user should be provided with control over its release.
+It was foreseen in 2017 that VR was approximately 20 years away from achieving resolutions comparable to those of the human eye~\cite{nvidia_estimate_VR}.
+With such advancements and a wider range of applications, future HMDs may evolve into mobile devices, similar to today's mobile phones and tablets.
+However, as HMDs are situated on the users' heads and have close proximity to their eyes, they may be perceived as privacy-invasive, as many sensitive attributes about users, such as gender, sexual preferences, and identities, can be extracted using eye movements~\cite{Liebling2014}.
+From a privacy perspective, this information should be protected, or the user should have control over its release.
 At the same time, a pleasant virtual experience should be available to all users.
-In addition to possibilities with eye movements, eye information can also be utilized for authentication purposes with very high accuracy, especially with iris textures as they are treated as visual fingerprints.
-Therefore, in terms of privacy, there is an essential utility-privacy trade-off that should be taken into account along with user preferences and concerns.
+Furthermore, eye information can also be utilized for accurate authentication, especially with iris textures, as they are analogous to fingerprints.
+Therefore, there is an essential need for a privacy-utility trade-off.